Enrolling in Modular Learning,Enrolling in Modular Learning

 1. Click on ‘Register in Subjects.’

-The following is a list of the relevant teaching terms for each subject in the first semester of your course (if you are commencing in Spring, 2025):
+The following is a list of the relevant teaching terms for each subject in the first semester of your course (if you are commencing in Autumn, 2026):

-2. Using the subject list you found in the Academic Handbook, enter the subject code relevant to the teaching term (for example, if you selected the Block 1 term from the dropdown, you will enter the subject code for your Block 1 subject.)
-Ensure you are selecting the correct campus for your subjects.
+2. Using the subject list you found on the Registration Guide page, enter the subject code relevant to the teaching term (for example, if you selected the Block 1 term from the dropdown, you will enter the subject code for your Block 1 subject).

 3. Click ‘add’ and then ‘submit’ to complete registration in your subject.

-4. Repeat steps 3-6 to register in your remaining subjects, remember, you will need to enrol into four subjects for your first semester as follows:
+4. Repeat steps 3-6 to register in your remaining subjects, remember, you will need to register for four subjects for your first semester as follows:

 Term Name

-Please refer to the Academic Handbook or the Subjects tab on your Course Page for subjects relevant to your course.
+Please refer to the Registration Guide webpage for subjects relevant to your course.

-Please refer to the Academic Handbook or the Subjects tab on your Course Page for subjects relevant to your course.
+Please refer to the Registration Guide webpage for subjects relevant to your course.

-Please refer to the Academic Handbook or the Subjects tab on your Course Page for subjects relevant to your course.
+Please refer to the Registration Guide webpage for subjects relevant to your course.

-Please refer to the Academic Handbook or the Subjects tab on your Course Page for subjects relevant to your course.
+Please refer to the Registration Guide webpage for subjects relevant to your course.

 Timetables for our Modular Learning courses have been designed for busy lives.
 Typically, a timetable for your ‘block’ subjects will consist of classes that: